The eBooks we sell are sold as a single-user licence and are intended for the end user only.

 For further information see https://www.wildy.com/ebook-formats

-Once the order is confirmed an automated e-mail will be sent to you to allow you to download the eBook.
+Once the order is confirmed an e-mail will be sent to you to allow you to download the eBook.
+For UK purchases this will be automatic.
+For purchases outside the UK a member of staff will need to confirm the sale.
+(Staff are available to do this during normal business hours, Mon-Fri 8:30-17:00 UK time)

 All eBooks are supplied firm sale and cannot be returned.
 If you believe there is a fault with your eBook then contact us on ebooks@wildy.com and we will help in resolving the issue.
 This does not affect your statutory rights.

 There is a tension at the heart of family law and policy between the increasing influence of individual autonomy and the demands of childcare.
-Individual autonomy envisages decisions made in one's own best interests, whereas decisions around care are often made for the good of the family, at the expense of the caretaker's individual interests.
-Whereas individual autonomy valorises economic self-sufficiency, caretaking responsibilities constrain choice and conflict with paid work.
-This book explores this tension to consider how, given changing social trends, family law and policy should take account of caretaking responsibilities on parental separation.
+Individual autonomy envisages decisions made in one's own best interests, whereas decisions around care are often made for the good of the family, at the expense of the caregiver's individual interests.
+Whereas individual autonomy valorises economic self-sufficiency, caregiving responsibilities constrain choice and conflict with paid work.
+This book explores this tension to consider how, given changing social trends, family law and policy should take account of caregiving responsibilities on parental separation.
 Crucially, it suggests that we need to rethink family law and policy by reference to a principle of care.

 It explores the experiences of parents in England and Wales, where the division of paid work and care is considered a choice, and Sweden, where parents are encouraged to work full-time, supported by well-funded state childcare.
 This international perspective sheds light on whether the clash between the ideas of autonomy and care could be reconciled in an equal society.

-The book argues that caretaking is hidden from, and undervalued by, law and policy in both jurisdictions, underscoring the need for the proposed new approach.
+The book argues that caregiving is hidden from, and undervalued by, law and policy in both jurisdictions, underscoring the need for the proposed new approach.
 The law needs to think more deeply about what it means to care, and how the care provided by parents differs.
 Anna Heenan outlines how law and policy might look different if the proposed framework, based on a principle of care, is adopted.